Papirapi/ESRGAN_Proba-V/README.md

 # ESRGAN_Proba-V
-Tackling Proba-V competition with a modified version of ESRGAN.
+Tackling Proba-V project with a modified version of ESRGAN.

 ## About Proba-V
 Proba-V is a miniaturized ESA satellite tasked with a full-scale mission: to map land cover and vegetation growth across the entire earth every two days.
 It is the latest in ESA’s Proba series of minisatellites, among the smallest satellites launched by the agency.<br/>